corndel-swe/swe-js-cash-register/README.md

 ### Level 5

-Wrtie a function which works out the change required from a transaction and removes it from the drawer if possible.
+Write a function which works out the change required from a transaction and removes it from the drawer if possible.